Cost of Living

 Cost of Post Secondary Education

-Post high school education is expensive, but children will be able to find a job on completion of their studies.
-By the way: children can go to school, college or university without fear of being attacked.
-My daughter often took the train ‘downtown’ to Toronto and back with her friends or individually.
+Post secondary education is expensive, but children will be able to find a job on completion of their studies.
 There is a scheme in Ontario called Ontario Student Assistance Program (see http://osap.gov.on.ca), which helps students (and their parents) with money for college or university, with a very low interest rate payable only 6 months after the student graduates and commences to work.
 Most banks also give student loans for further studies, also at very low interest rates.

 Cost of Public Transport

 Public transport is very effective.
-City and inter-city bus and train systems are safe and clean.
+City and inter-city bus and train systems are safe and generally clean.
 This is another benefit you receive for paying taxes.

 In my view, public transport in Canada provides a great service while being affordable, safe, and convenient.